The Gap

 The Japanese martial arts tradition of Shu-Ha-Ri describes three stages of skill acquisition that predate modern psychology by hundreds of years.

 Shu (obey): Follow the forms exactly.
 Learn the kata.
 Do not improvise.
 Do not ask why.
-Your body does not yet know enough for your questions to be useful.
+The body does not yet know enough for the questions to be useful.
 The white belt watches, then imitates, then practices under correction until the form is automatic.

 Ha (break): Now deviate.
 Experiment.
-You have earned the right to ask why, because your body knows the forms well enough to feel when a variation works and when it does not.
+The right to ask why has been earned, because the body knows the forms well enough to feel when a variation works and when it does not.
 The brown belt begins to understand the principles beneath the rules.
 They break forms deliberately, not from ignorance but from growing mastery.

 Ri (transcend): The forms dissolve.
 Action flows from internalized understanding.
 The master does not think about technique.
 The technique has become the master.
 What was once conscious rule-following is now automatic, situational, fluid.